 - If there are any health or safety concerns, or injuries sustained in the lab, you need to make the TA aware of them.

-- Everyone seated at a given table is to work on the same activity at the same time, for about 20 minutes.
+- Everyone seated at a given table is to work on the same activity at the same time, usually for about 20 minutes.
 You can and should talk with each other about the activity, but when it comes to filling-out the activity sheet the work you hand-in for credit must be your own work.
 In other words, you need to think about the activity and supply your own best answers.
 Do not simply get the answer from another student, and submit their answer as if it was your answer or the result of your work.
 Doing so would indicate a lack of personal integrity, and would violate Baylor's honor code.

 - We will have a brief post-lab quiz during the last 10 minutes of the lab period to see if you have understood the main points in the lab.

 - Labs will take the entire 2-hour lab period.